Pennsylvania Oversize / Overweight Trucking Permits Rules and Requirement

 The phone number for assistance is 630-222-5770.

-To get your Pennsylvania oversize permits fast and at competitive prices, contact Chicago Permit at (630) 222-5770.
+To get your Pennsylvania oversize permits fast and at competitive prices, contact Compare Transport LLC at (630) 222-5770.
 Their experienced team will handle all permit types across the U.S. and Canada.

 An overweight permit in Pennsylvania generally starts at $35 and increases depending on how much the load exceeds the legal weight limits and the distance of the trip.